Effective Date: December 20, 2019

-- Contact information when you register on our Sites, such as your name, street address, phone number, and/or email address.
+- Contact information when you register on our website, such as your name, street address, phone number, and/or email address.

 - Any information you provide in communications with us, such as via social media, e-mail or through participation in research activities.

 Indirectly from you.
-We collect information that is passively collected when you use the Sites, such as by our web servers, mobile applications, and by third party analytics tools we use:
+We collect information that is passively collected when you use the website, such as by our web servers, mobile applications, and by third party analytics tools we use:

-- We may collect voice recordings that use speech in connected vehicle services which are processed and anonymized by a third party processor.
+- We may collect voice recordings that use speech in connected vehicle services that are processed and anonymized by a third party processor.

 - We may detect the physical location by, for example, using GPS information collected by mobile applications, connected vehicle, or location information shared by your web browser.
-We collect this information for purposes of enhancing or facilitating our services, such as enabling certain functionalities of the Sites that can provide you with information about promotions or relevant product information near you.
-We may use your device’s physical location to better understand how our Sites and other services and functionality are being used.
+This information does not disclose precise geolocation.
+We collect this information for purposes of enhancing or facilitating our services, such as enabling certain functionalities of the website that can provide you with information about promotions or relevant product information near you.
+We may use your device’s physical location to better understand how our website and other services and functionality are being used.
 Please note that your location may be derived from your WiFi, Bluetooth, and other device settings.
 Please consult your device settings for further information.

 We use Personal Information for the following business purposes:

-- to address technical administration of the Sites
+- to address technical administration of the website

 - to improve your experience with our products and services